Click To Learn About Why We Applied For These Funds

 Professional development for staff is critically important.
 It not only advances the individual, but the department and in-turn the University, as a whole.
 Additionally, it helps to create an atmosphere and environment where the University is committed to the growth of its staff – and thus, attracting, retaining, and developing high quality employees.

 Currently there is not adequate funding to meet professional development needs of our staff across campus.
 There are also inequities surrounding professional development funds - some staff members receive funding, while others do not.
-Every 2 years the Staff Association conducts an all-staff survey, and this year we saw an increase in the number of staff that indicated a lack of professional development on campus as a concern.
+Every 2 years the Staff Association conducts an all-staff survey, and last year we saw an increase in the number of staff that indicated a lack of professional development on campus as a concern.
 “Professional development” came up as an answer to two questions on our survey in both 2015 and 2018: “How could your supervisor help you be more successful/happy in your job?” and “What issue do you feel is currently most ignored on our campus from a social justice perspective?”
 In 2018 we added the question “What would make UW Tacoma a better place to work?” – professional development was one of the top answers.

 We do want to acknowledge the increase in on-campus professional development options that have been offered; programs coming from HR, or the SIF-funded Courageous Engagement Series offered last year, are a great benefit to staff.
 The Staff Association also received its first budget allocation from the Chancellor in 2017, which included some funding for professional development.
 However, this is mainly intended for on-campus programs, such as hosting webinars or bringing in speakers.
 There is still a lot of need for professional development, and not everything can be managed in-house.
 There are a plethora of professional organizations that provide online, regional, and national development opportunities that are specific to the variety of functional areas covered by staff across campus.